 By Sophia | Last Updated

 Have you noticed that the password-protected user accounts on your Windows PC will not lock out after numerous failed logon attempts?
 No matter you've noted such a phenomenon or not, it is necessary for you to learn about how to realize account lockout after failed logon attempts.
-Meanwhile, the article mainly shows you how to make it on Windows 10 computer.
+Meanwhile, the article mainly shows you how to unlock the locked account on Windows 10 computer.

 Step 1: Open Administrative Tools.